 One way to optimize efficiency with a standard tank is to downsize your unit.
 For example, a family of three might not need an 80-gallon water heater.
 Just because that’s the size that was in your home when you moved there doesn’t mean it should be the size of your replacement.

 40 or 50-gallon water heaters are usually sufficient for families of three or four, but your needs might be different.

 At PV Heating & Air, we’re home performance and energy, efficiency enthusiasts.
 As such, we love installing ultra-efficient, long-lasting water heaters!

 Heat pump water heaters and Marathon Series tanks qualify for rebates from Georgia Power.
 Not only do you save money on your utility bills, but you enjoy a relatively low-cost installation for a higher-quality product.

 A heat pump water heater – and this is a direct quote from the U.S. Department of Energy – works like a refrigerator in reverse.
 Instead of removing heat from a small, confined area, heat pump water heaters remove heat from the surrounding environment and bring it inside the tank.
 The process is significantly more efficient than what occurs inside conventional water heater tanks.

 Marathon Series water heaters

-A Marathon Series water heater is a Rheem product that outperforms standard tanks due to its superior insulation and build quality.
-Because of its design, the water inside a Marathon Series tank stays hotter for a much longer period of time when compared to conventional units.
+A Marathon Series water heater is a Rheem product that outperforms standard tanks due to its superior insulation and builds quality.
+Because of its design, the water inside a Marathon Series tank stays hotter for a much longer period when compared to conventional units.